The Open Internet & Public Engagement

 The ISPs have proven, through all manner of actions taken in recent months and years, that they have no interest the freedom of speech or free flow of information.
 The government needs to adopt net neutrality rules to guarantee that open exchange for America; failing to do so would let private companies limit our first amendment rights as they see fit.

-Right now, Internet access is somewhat reasonably priced, and almost anyone from any background is able to access the Internet without restrictions.
 Without net neutrality, ISPs would be free to divide networks into paid gateways, reduce bandwidth to various web sites around the world, and filter protocols even more than they already do.
-Comcast is a shining example of oppressive networking tactics - they have throttled ...more »
+Comcast is a shining example of oppressive networking tactics - they have throttled... more »

 The Internet Freedom Preservation Act of 2009 (HR 3458) would make net neutrality the law, and require the FCC to promulgate rules that keep the internet open and free.
 Without such a law, a new president, or simply a change in mind, and FCC support of Net Neutrality will disappear--with no possibility for redress.

 STAND UP FOR INTERNET NEUTRALITY!
 Corporate control is bad for democracy.